Assured shorthold tenancy agreement (AST): house

 - Money back guarantee

-This template allows you to create an assured shorthold tenancy agreement (AST) - the most common type of tenancy agreement for letting a house.
-It is based on our standard AST template, but partially edited to suit a furnished or part-furnished house in order to save you time.
+This template allows you to create the most common type of agreement for letting a house.
+It is based on our standard template, and partially edited to suit a furnished or part-furnished house in order to save you time.

 Strong legal protection for landlords